selinon/selinon/docs.source/start.rst

 .. image:: _static/flow1.png
     :align: center

 The second flow is slightly more complex.
 We (always) start with `Task1`. `Task1` will transparently store results in `Storage1`.
-After `Task1` finishes, Selinon (to be more precise dispatcher task) checks results of `Task1` in `Storage1` and if condition ```result['foo'] == 'bar'``` is evaluated as True, dispatcher starts nodes `Task2` and `flow2`.
+After `Task1` finishes, Selinon (to be more precise dispatcher task) checks results of `Task1` in `Storage1` and if condition ``result['foo'] == 'bar'`` is evaluated as True, dispatcher starts nodes `Task2` and `flow2`.
 After both `Task2` and `flow2` finish, dispatcher starts `Task3`.
-If the condition ```result['foo'] == bar``` is met, `Task1` is started and the whole process is recursively done again.
+If the condition ``result['foo'] == bar`` is met, `Task1` is started and the whole process is iteratively done again.
 Results of all tasks are stored in database named `Storage1` except for results computed in sub-flow `flow2`, where `Storage2` is used.

 Note that `Task2` and the whole `flow2` could be executed in parallel as there are no data nor time dependencies between these two nodes.
 Selinon runs as many nodes as possible in parallel.
 This makes it really easy to scale your system - the only bottleneck you can get is number of computational nodes in your cluster or limitations on storage/database side.

 Refer to `Selinonlib <https://github.com/selinon/selinonlib>`_ for plotting flow graphs.
 The YAML configuration that was used to plot examples is shown bellow.

-Flow Definitions
+Flow definitions
 ################

 Conditions
 **********

 Conditions are made of predicates that can be nested as desired using logical operators - `and`, `or` and `not`.
-There are predefined predicates available in `Selinonlib <https://selinonlib.readthedocs.org/>`_.
+There are predefined predicates available in `Selinonlib <https://selinonlib.readthedocs.io/>`_.
 However you can define your own predicates based on your requirements.

 These conditions are evaluated by dispatcher and if a condition is met, desired node or nodes are scheduled.
 If the condition is evaluated as false, destination nodes on the given edge are not run.
 Note that conditions are run only once only if all source nodes successfully finish.

 If you do not state ``condition`` in edge definition, edge condition will be evaluated always as true.

-Since there could run multiple nodes of a type (name) due to cyclic dependencies an edge condition is evaluated for each possible permutation (and only once for the given permutation).
+Since there could run multiple nodes of a type (name) due to cyclic dependencies, an edge condition is evaluated for each possible combination (and only once for the given combination).
 If you want to avoid such behaviour, check :ref:`patterns` section for possible solutions.

-Starting Nodes
+Starting nodes
 **************

 You can have a single or multiple starting nodes in your flow.
 If you define a single starting node, the result of starting node can be propagated to other nodes as arguments if ``node_args_from_first`` is set.
 If you define more than one starting node, the result cannot be propagated (due to time-dependent evaluation), however you can still explicitly define arguments that are passed to the flow (or make part of your flow a sub-flow).